luke88jones/ngEurope2014Demos/README.md

 * Slides from ng-europe and beyond presentation - http://slides.com/lukejones/ngeuropeandbeyond

-* Webstorm Live templates in tools directory
+* Webstorm, Sublime and Atom snippets in tools directory